SeldonIO/alibi-detect/doc/source/overview/config_files.md

   extra fields not permitted (type=value_error.extra)
 ```

-Validating at this stage is useful at errors can be caught before the sometimes time-consuming operation of
+Validating at this stage is useful as errors can be caught before the sometimes time-consuming operation of
-resolving the config dictionary, which involves loading each artefact in the dictionary.
-The *resolved* config
+resolving the config dictionary, which involves loading each artefact in the dictionary
+({func}`~alibi_detect.saving.read_config` and {func}`~alibi_detect.saving.resolve_config` can be used to manually read
-dictionary is then also passed through {func}`~alibi_detect.saving.validate_config`, and this second
+and resolve a config for debugging).
+The *resolved* config dictionary is then also passed through
-validation can also be done explicitly:
+{func}`~alibi_detect.saving.validate_config`, and this second validation can also be done explicitly:

 ```python
 import numpy as np